 send email (to instructor, TA, etc.) from your

 cse account and to check its

-in-box often.
-Messages received from non-cse accounts might be filtered out.
+inbox often.
+Messages received from non-cse accounts may be filtered out.

 Is there a particular style that I must adopt in my

 Yes, you must follow the coding style described in Appendix C of the textbook.

 Following a coding style makes your code more readable and, hence,